firdausraginda/python-clean-code/README.md

 ### Function with side effect vs pure function
 * function with side effects: when function/method relies on or modify something on the outside of that function.
 It makes code harder to maintain & to test bc we can't isolate the function properly.
-  * example: printing something, read from a file, write to a file, interact with database, interact with other services
+  * example of side effects: printing something, read from a file, write to a file, interact with database, interact with other services.
 * pure function: if function doesn't have side effect, and the returned value only determined by its input values.
 This easier to maintain & to test.

-### Solution
-The solution is to group code inside all function with side effect to one place.
+The idea is to put code inside all function with side effect to one place.
 And turn other function to pure functions.

 ### Example on Class